Step 3

 It’s normal to feel a bit anxious about the prospect of ‘getting assessed’, especially if you’ve been feeling below par anyway.

-It helps to have a clear understanding of what will happen - and what won't happen - at your ACAT assessment.
+It helps to have a clear understanding of what will happen - and what won't happen - at your assessment.

 Remember:

-What will happen at the ACAT assessment?
+What will happen at the assessment?

 • whether you want to apply for approval to be able to receive certain aged care services; and